haberdashPI/vscode-master-key/notes.md

 maybe we should implement an edit and a navigation history since the built-in commands aren't particularly satisfying

 - require parsing to validate modes to be all negations or all positive mode specifications
-- move modalkeys.selectbetween to selection-utilities.selectBetween
-- add various selectbetween commands
-- add symmetric insert setup and continue dogfooding with the new repeat actions
+- add more to symmetric insert setup

 wishlist: